Bachendri Pal to lead all women team across 4,625 km of Himalayas from Arunachal to Ladakh | Sports-Games

 - India

-The first Indian woman to conquer Mount Everest, Bachendri Pal will lead a 10-member, all women's team, all of whom are more than 50-years-old on a five-month long expedition from Arunachal to Ladakh along the Himalayan range.
+The first Indian woman to conquer Mount Everest, Bachendri Pal, will lead a team of women over 50-years of age on a five-month long expedition from Arunachal to Ladakh along the Himalayan range.

-The 'FIT@50+ Women's Trans Himalayan Expedition, is scheduled to start on 8th March 2022 from Arunachal Pradesh and will cover around 4,625 kilometres across about 37 mountain passes including the 17,320 feet Lamkhaga Pass, considered one of the toughest, said Pal, who will turn 67 when the expedition commences.
+The 10-member 'FIT@50+ Women's Trans Himalayan Expedition', is scheduled to start on 8th March 2022 from Arunachal Pradesh and will cover around 4,625 kilometres across about 37 mountain passes including the 17,320 feet Lamkhaga Pass, considered one of the toughest, said Pal, who will turn 67 when the expedition starts.

 Organised by Tata Steel Adventure Foundation , the expedition which was to take off in May last year but had to be postponed due to the global pandemic, is slated to conclude in Drass area of Ladakh in the first or second week of August.